The White City

 - Bring extra camera batteries and memory cards - I filled an entire 2G card here alone!

 Are you planning a trip to Arequipa or Peru?
-There are so many sites to see - which are on your list?
+There are so many sites to see.
+Which ones are on your list?